GuilhermeC18/node-onvif/README.md

 rtsp://192.168.10.14:10554/tcp/av0_0
 ```

-#### <a name="OnvifDevice-fetchSnapshot-method">fetchSnapshot(*callback*)</a>
+#### <a id="OnvifDevice-fetchSnapshot-method">fetchSnapshot(*[callback]*)</a>

 This method fetches a snapshot captured by the camera at the time.
 The snapshot is obtained as a [`Buffer`](https://nodejs.org/api/buffer.html) object representing the image data of the snapshot.

-As the snapshot is obtained asynchronously, a callback function has to be passed to this method as the 1st argument.
+This method returns a `Promise` object if the `callback` is not passed.

-If an error occurs, an `Error` object is passed to the callback function as the 1st argument.
-If the snapshot is captured successfully, a hash object is passed to the callback function as the 2nd argument.
+If the snapshot is captured successfully, a hash object is passed to the `resolve()` function.
 The hash object consists of some properties as follows:

 Property  | Type   | Description
 :---------|:-------|:-----------